Red Sox 6, Orioles 3

 "I think their lineup is a little watered down obviously," Arroyo said of the Orioles.
 "It made a difference.
 When you get on a roll it's definitely easier to beat up the bottom part of the lineup."

 The Red Sox, who were four games ahead of the Yankees in the American League East on Sept.
-10, but now one game back, rallied behind Arroyo's strong recovery and their beleaguered bullpen held off their free fall with a 6-3 win against the Orioles.
+10, but now one game back, rallied behind Arroyo's strong recovery and their beleaguered bullpen held off their free-fall with a 6-3 win against the Orioles on Friday night.

-Here stood the classic manager conundrum.
+Now here stood the classic manager conundrum.
 Should Orioles interim manager Sam Perlozzo defy conventional baseball wisdom and allow the left-handed DuBose to pitch against the right-handed Ramirez even though the left fielder entered the game hitting just .232 against southpaws?
-Or should Perlozzo yank DuBose and bring in rookie right-handed reliever Chris Ray, who had been warming up since the start of the inning and is generally considered to be one of the better young reliever talents in baseball, though Ramirez hits .313 against right-handers?
+Or does Perlozzo yank DuBose and bring in rookie right-handed reliever Chris Ray, who had been warming up since the start of the inning and is generally considered to be one of the better young reliever talents in baseball, though Ramirez hits .313 against righties?

 It seemed perhaps odd at the time, but Perlozzo followed the numbers and let DuBose pitch to Ramirez.